 If I have made a loss do I still need to declare this?

 Yes.
-Whenever you make a disposal of a chargeable asset such as property, you will need to report all of the relevant figures to HMRC by completing an NRCGT form within 30 days of the sale completing.
-If you have made a Capital Gains tax loss, you can carry this figure forward each year by completing your tax return.
+Whenever you make a disposal of a chargeable asset such as property, you will need to report all of the relevant figures to HMRC by completing a CGT return within 60 days of the sale completing.
+If you have made a Capital Gains tax loss, you can carry this figure forward each year by completing your self assessment tax return.
 The loss can stay on your tax account to help reduce any taxable gains that you may make in the future.

 cONTACT AN EXPERT today